 "Oh!"
 They nodded together.
 Rydia smiled with relief; they all smiled back at her.

 "All right," she said.
 "It's getting late, it's time for you all to go home.
 Tomorrow, I'll start teaching the basics of summoning eidolons."

 "That was a few days ago, wasn't it?"
 Rydia said to the stump.
 It had been a week since then and there had been little progress, but she wasn't going to give up.
 A smile spread over her face as she thought of her school.

 Then, another thought crossed her mind.
 Edge...
-The other Edward—Edward 'Edge' Geraldine, the prince of Eblan; the kingdom of ninjas.
+The other prince—Edward 'Edge' Geraldine, heir to the throne of Eblan; the kingdom of ninjas.
 She sighed; sure, sometimes he was annoying, but over the past two years, Rydia had grown comfortable around him.

 There was a problem, though; Edge wanted to marry her.
 He was willing to wait until she was ready (which she appreciated), but he also wanted to keep her dream of reviving the summoner bloodline alive; which meant she needed to continue to teach.

 Edge had been pondering over ideas of how to compensate the two.
 One of his ideas was to let her go teach in the morning, and then pick her up in the afternoon back to Eblan.
 However, before even Rydia could see the problem, Edge did.